Pogies: A Funny Looking Necessity

 Dogwood Designs Original Bike Poagie

-Although Dogwood Designs is the only manufacturer to include the ‘a’ in ‘poagie’, their design takes on a less-is-more attitude, which I believe to be their greatest strength.
-After talking with Joan Skilbred from their Alaskan based shop, it’s clear that they’ve put some serious thought into the current design of their poagie.
+Although Dogwood Designs is the only manufacturer to include the a in poagie, their design takes on a less-is-more attitude, which I believe to be their greatest strength.
+After talking with Joan Skilbred from their Alaska-based shop, it’s clear that they’ve put some serious thought into the current design of their poagie.

 The original Bike Poagie, at first glance, may look like it’s missing some features that others offer – no extra storage areas, dedicated vents, or bar-end locks, and a slightly saggy stance without having your hands on the bars.
 However, limiting zippers and pockets means the poagie is easy to use.
 Ventilation is achieved by adjusting the shock cord closure around the wrist gasket and the bars, and internal elastics keep the poagies where they need to be.
 A lightweight polyester skeleton creates and maintains space around the hands, but still allows the poagie to sag downwards to keep any falling snow from getting inside.

 An added bonus is the option to customize your poagies.
-Your first decision is choosing between the original poagies (rated for -26C / -15F) or the poagies plus that use a high-loft insulation that is designed for extreme cold riding, but would be too warm for anything above -17C / 0F.
-I don’t live in Alaska, so the original poagie was fine for me.
+Your first decision is choosing between the original poagies (rated for -26C / -15F) or the poagies plus, that use a high-loft insulation designed for extreme cold riding, but would be too warm for anything above -17°C / 0°F. I don’t live in Alaska, so the original poagie was fine for me.
 I had the option to include reflective trim on the exterior of the main body, which I think is a no-brainer for some added visibility.
-Things could have got out of control quickly with the huge list of colours available, so I decided to go with a charcoal body and military gray green side panel – I’d like to see some in safety orange and hot pink though.
+Things could have got out of control quickly with the huge list of colours available, so I decided to go with a charcoal body and military gray green side panel.
+I’d love to see some in safety orange and hot pink, though.